 What are Lone Soldiers? -- "Lone soldiers" are young men and women serving in the IDF who do not have parents in Israel to support them.
 A lone soldier may be orphaned, abandoned by their families, a new immigrant or simply an overseas volunteer dedicated to serving the State of Israel.
 An estimated 6,300 serve in the IDF today and hail from over 70 countries.
 Despite serving under difficult circumstances, they are disproportionately represented many of the military's most elite outfits.

-How to Get Involved -- The Carmeli Fund runs entirely on private donations and expects to educate hundreds of lone soldiers over the next decade.
+How to Get Involved -- The Carmeli Fund runs entirely on private donations and expects to educate dozens of lone soldiers over the next decade.
 If you or your organization would like to donate to or partner with the Carmeli Fund, then you are welcome to do so here.
-For questions or larger gifts, please write Yosef Jalil at email@example.com .
+For questions or larger gifts, please write Yosef Jalil at firstname.lastname@example.org .

 Scholarships are open to students of any discipline enrolled in a BA or MA program at Tel Aviv University.
 Qualified candidates are required to have served a minimum of one year's time as a lone soldier in the Israel Defense Forces.

 Applicants will be required to submit an updated copy of their CV, proof of enrollment at Tel Aviv University, official lone soldier certificate from the IDF